 Hooray Hooray, your newborn baby is on the way!
 You’ve probably heard of a Push Present, but before a Push Present, we want to make sure you’ve packed the best Push Pack (aka.
 Hospital bag).
-We are here to help when you’re starting to nest and then ready to organize your Push Pack for your big “Labor Day”.
+We are here to help when you’re starting to nest and then ready to organize your hospital bag for your big “Labor Day”.

 Read on for what we would suggest you put in your Push Pack.
-We do recommend packing your Push Pack between 37 and 38 weeks to both ensure you’re ready and to also have your favorite current things at your fingertips.
+It is a good idea to prepare this bag prior to your due date, we suggest around 37 and 38 weeks.
+This will both ensure you’re ready and to also have your favorite current things at your fingertips.
 Congratulations in advance; you are about to be a new mom, and a supermom at that!

 - Cell phone and charger